 DANC 130ab Improvisation and Composition I/II (fall and spring)

-Freshmen will explore various methods of improvisation and composition, and ultimately be introduced to William Forsythe’s signature Improvisation Technologies as a way to generate material.
+Freshmen will explore various methods of improvisation and composition to prepare them for the creative process of dancemaking.
 Freshmen will show their choreography in an informal setting during the second semester.

 DANC 101 Colloquium: What Is the Medium of Dance Today? (fall)